-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Utilization Management

 - This plan offers different insurance coverage depending on whether the pt receives services from a contracting network or non-network physician.
 The benefits are higher if the physician provider is a member of the PPO (or is a network physician).

 Fee Schedule → A list of approved professional services for which the insurance company will pay with the maximum fee paid for each service.

 Capitation → The health care provider is automatically paid a fixed amt. per month regardless of provided services for each pt who is a member of a particular insurance organization.

-Medicaid → A predetermined amt. that the insured must pay each year before the insurance company will pay for an accident of illness.
+Deductible → A predetermined amt. that the insured must pay each year before the insurance company will pay for an accident of illness.